 Male Reproductive System

 To understand a vasectomy, it is helpful to understand the male reproductive system and how it functions.
 The testicles, or testes, are the sperm- and testosterone-producing organs.
 They are located in a sac at the base of the penis called the scrotum.
 Each testicle is connected to a small, coiled tube called the epididymis, where sperm are stored for as long as 6 weeks while they mature.
-The epididymis are connected to the prostate gland by a pair of tubes called the vas deferens.
-The vas deferens are part of a larger bundle of tissue, blood vessels, nerves, and lymphatic channels called the spermatic cord.
+Each epididymis is connected to the prostate gland by a tube called the vas deferens.
+The vas deferens is part of a larger bundle of tissue, blood vessels, nerves, and lymphatic channels called the spermatic cord.
 During ejaculation, seminal fluid produced by the prostate gland mixes with sperm from the testes to form semen, which is ejaculated from the penis.

 OC Urology is the office of Dr. Matthew L. Greenberger.
 Dr Greenberger has been in practice since 2000.
 He was the first urologist to perform laparoscopic kidney surgery at Oregon Health Sciences University and brought that expertise with him to Orange County.
 Since that time, he has continued a general urology practice with a focus on evidence based best practices for the evaluation and management of patients with urological issues.
 He is an expert in minimally invasive management of kidney stones and prostate diseases.
 He is proud to be the first urologist at St Joseph Hospital to provide the latest in treatment for BPH, Aquablation.